- We Are

 - We Provide

-On August 31, 2018, the U.S. Environmental Protection Agency (EPA) published in the Federal Register a proposed rule pursuant to Section 111(d) of the Clean Air Act that would establish emission guidelines for states to develop plans to limit carbon dioxide (CO2) emissions from existing coal-fired power plants.
-The proposed rule also provides direction on implementation of the emission guidelines and proposes revisions to the new source review program to help prevent it from being a barrier to efficiency improvement projects.
-The proposed Affordable Clean Energy (ACE) rule would replace the 2015 Clean Power Plan.
+On June 19, 2019, the U.S. Environmental Protection Agency (EPA) issued a rule pursuant to Section 111(d) of the Clean Air Act that would establish emission guidelines for states to develop plans to limit carbon dioxide (CO2) emissions from existing coal-fired power plants.
+The Affordable Clean Energy (ACE) rule would replace the 2015 Clean Power Plan.

-Under the proposed rule, EPA defines the best system of emission reduction as heat rate efficiency improvements based on a range of “candidate technologies.”
+Under the rule, EPA defines the best system of emission reduction as heat rate efficiency improvements based on a range of “candidate technologies.”
 EPA identified a list of the “most impactful” heat rate improvement measures to serve as the “candidate technologies” including equipment upgrades and best operating and maintenance practices for coal-fired power plants.
 States would be required to consider these technologies in establishing standards of performance for individual affected coal-fired units.
-EPA proposed that states would set a specific allowable emission rate (expressed on a pound of CO2 per MWh-gross rate) for affected sources; however, states would have broad discretion in establishing the appropriate emission rate for each particular unit.
-The period for public comment closed on October 31.
+Under the rule, states would set a specific allowable emission rate (expressed on a pound of CO2 per MWh-gross rate) for affected sources; however, states would have broad discretion in establishing the appropriate emission rate for each particular unit.